Open Accessibility Menu

 You may also want to look up specialized equipment like electrostatic sprayers and other industrial disinfection gear, as well as how and where to use them.
 It’s worth noting that these tools are only as effective as the person handling them, however.
 Purchasing cleaning equipment may not be the best use of your resources unless you plan on training an employee or inhouse cleaning staff to use it.

 Find your nearest ServiceMaster Clean location and get in contact with a professional who can help you ensure your business is cleaned and disinfected for the safety of your employees and customers.
+Whether you need event clean up, warehouse cleaning, or routine janitoral services, we've got you covered.
 Our network of cleaning professionals cover most of the United States and are ready to help you recover your livelihood.

 Resources: